irinagain/irinagain.github.io/index.md

 ### Recent news:

 <!--*  **June 2024** NIH R01 grant, [Scalable Methods for Classification of Heterogeneous High-Dimensional Data](https://nsf.gov/awardsearch/showAward?AWD_ID=1712943&HistoricalAwards=false)-->

+* **January 2025:** A new manuscript with [Junyoung Park](https://pjywang.github.io/) and [Neo Kok], *"Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions"* is now available on [arXiv](https://arxiv.org/abs/2501.11777)

+* **January 2025:** Irina is selected as one of the three recipients of the 2025 IMS Thelma and Marvin Zelen Emerging Women Leaders in Data Science Award.
+[IMS announcement](https://imstat.org/2025/01/13/2025-ims-thelma-and-marvin-zelen-emerging-women-leaders-in-data-science-award-recipients-annouced/)

 * **October 2024:** A new manuscript with [Renat Sergazinov](https://mrsergazinov.github.io) and [Armeen Taeb](https://armeentaeb.github.io/index/) on *"A spectral method for multi-view subspace learning using the product of projections"* is now available on [arXiv](https://arxiv.org/abs/2410.19125)